Making salaries visible in job ads: From taboo to a coming reality

 The topic of salary transparency has become especially relevant in recent years.
 The question of whether employers should state the salary in job postings sparks lively debates — both among candidates and businesses.

-• Transparency and trust – publishing the pay range directly in the ad saves time and effort for both sides.
-Candidates know in advance whether the conditions meet their expectations.
+• Transparency and trust — publishing the pay range saves time for both sides.
+Candidates know in advance whether conditions meet their expectations.

-• Fairness and equality – this reduces the risk of discrimination based on gender, age or other factors.
-Research shows that women and minority groups often receive lower pay for similar work precisely because of a lack of transparency.
+• Fairness and equality — reduces the risk of discrimination based on gender, age, or other factors.
+Research shows women and minority groups often receive lower pay precisely because of a lack of transparency.

 • Faster hiring process — ads with salary information attract more applications and make HR teams’ work easier.

-• Market transparency – it also provides other companies with information about pay levels in a given sector.
+• Market transparency — provides other companies with information about pay levels in a given sector.

-• Flexibility for employers – some companies argue that salaries depend on a candidate’s experience and qualifications and can’t easily be fixed at a specific numbers.
+• Flexibility for employers — some companies argue that salaries depend on a candidate’s experience and qualifications and can’t easily be fixed at a specific number.

 • Competitive concerns — employers worry that competitors might use this information to “poach” talent or adjust their own offers.

-• Internal tension within companies – when employees see that new hires are offered different salaries, it may lead to conflicts within the team.
+• Internal tension — when employees see that new hires are offered different salaries, it may lead to conflicts within the team.

 What is the candidates’ position?